awmleer/nanosql/docs/dataFormat.md

   fields: ['field1', 'field2', '*'],
   from: 'table1',
   orderBy: None | 'fieldName', //None means no need to order
-  limit: 42 // a non-negative, 0 means no need to limit where:[
+  limit: None | 42 // a non-negative, 0 means no need to limit
+  where:[
     {
       field: 'field1',